-Communication plays an important role in the functioning of any organizations.
-In actuality, it is extremely important to maintain normal communication within an organization, which could provide ample opportunities to guarantee that the administration of an organization and its employees can interact effectively.
-Nowadays, it is obvious that without communication, in which people understand each other and can modify their behavior in accordance with the needs of others, is one of the major conditions of the stable functioning of the company and this conditions is essential for the formation of the effective organizational culture when all people working at the organization could act as a team where each member knows his/her own duties and tasks and perfectly understands strategic goals the entire company targets to achieve.
+Nowadays, it is evident that without communication, in which people understand each other and can modify their behavior by the needs of others, is one of the significant conditions of the stable functioning of the company.
+This situation is essential for the formation of the active organizational culture when all people working at the organization could act as a team where each member knows his/her duties and tasks and perfectly understands strategic goals the entire company targets to achieve.

-Potentially, it may be a serious problem of an organization because problems in communication between the administration and the personnel, for instance, or between employees can undermine stability within the organization, provoke distrust and hostility of the opposing parties that will prevent the organization from good performance.
-In this respect, the role of administration of the company is very important because it should set standards of communication and provide the personnel with effective strategies and tools to establish the normal system of communication.
+Potentially, it may be a serious problem of an organization because difficulties in communication between the administration and the personnel, for instance, or between employees can undermine stability within the organization, provoke distrust and hostility of the opposing parties that will prevent the team from a good performance.
+In this respect, the role of administration of the company is crucial because it should set standards of communication and provide the personnel with practical strategies and tools to establish the standard system of communication.

-In such a situation, it is necessary to trace the impact of communication on the organization behavior, which involve not only the relationship between the administration of an organization and employees and just between employees, but also the performance of an organization.
+In such a situation, it is necessary to trace the impact of communication on the organization behavior, which involves not only the relationship between the administration of an organization and employees and just between employees but also the performance of a team.

-Basically, this study will involve the discussion of the correlation between communication and organization behavior.
-To put it more precisely, in terms of this research it is necessary to analyze the role of communication in the organizational culture and the performance of the organization.
+This study will involve the discussion of the correlation between communication and organization behavior.
+To put it more precisely, regarding this research it is necessary to analyze the role of communication in the organizational culture and the performance of the organization.
 To meet this goal, the analysis, the case study of the Enron will be conducted in order to reveal the crucial role problems in communication played in the failure of the company and its serious problems, including the problems in relationships between the administration and the personnel of the company that eventually resulted in the downfall of the company in the market, where the company used to occupy the leading position.

-On the basis of this study, it will be possible to analyze the impact of communication on organization behavior and reveal major factors that can produce a negative impact on the functioning of an organization as well as develop possible recommendations that can improve consistently the performance of an organization and its organizational culture by means of increasing the effectiveness of communication within the organization.
-In general, it is important to find out not only the impact of communication on behavior of an organization, but it is also important to understand what the ways to improve the organization behavior are and the role of communication in this regard may be very significant.
+From this study, it will be possible to analyze the impact of communication on organization behavior and reveal significant factors that can produce an adverse effect on the functioning of an organization.
+As well as develop possible recommendations that can improve the performance of a team and its organizational culture through increasing the effectiveness of communication within the organization consistently.
+In general, it is essential to find out not only the impact of communication on the behavior of a team, but it is also essential to understand what the ways to improve the organization behavior are and the role of communication in this regard may be very significant.

 Frame of reference